Last updated on November 5th, 2021

 IRS Form 2555 – How Expats Can Claim The Foreign Earned Income Exclusion (FEIE)

 If you are a US expat, you may have heard of the Foreign Earned Income Exclusion, also known as the FEIE.
 This exclusion is incredibly popular with Americans working abroad because of the tax savings.
 But they can’t claim it on their regular 1040 tax form alone.
 They must file IRS Form 2555 as well.

 Despite the FEIE’s popularity, many expats are not familiar with Form 2555 or how to request the exclusion.

 What is the purpose of Form 2555?

 IRS Form 2555 is used to claim the Foreign Earned Income Exclusion (FEIE).
 If eligible, you can also use Form 2555 to request the Foreign Housing Exclusion or Deduction.

-These two exclusions help US expats capitalize on huge tax savings when working abroad.
+These two exclusions help US taxpayers abroad capitalize on huge tax savings.
 You can exclude up to over $100,000 foreign earned income from US income taxes.
 The exact amount is adjusted every year for inflation.
 In 2019, the maximum exclusion amount for foreign earned income was $105,900.